Frequently Asked Questions:

 • Harris Health has not provided a thorough analysis of competing options, including building on porous areas of the 11-acre Ben Taub campus, as required by Texas statute.

-A surface parking lot (an inefficient use of space) is directly across the street, as are low-rise structures such as Baylor College of Medicine’s loading dock area, potentially obsolete with the relocation of the College.
+Other areas of interest include a surface parking lot (an inefficient use of space) directly across the street, as are low-rise structures such as Baylor College of Medicine’s loading dock area, potentially obsolete with the relocation of the College.
+These may well not be suitable for use, possibly in combination with other sites.
+But where is the analysis?

-The Medical Center has undergone robust expansion to the south and west, with valued partners such as Baylor moving to that area, in reasonable proximity to Ben Taub.
-What opportunities exist there?
+The Medical Center has undergone robust expansion to the south and west, with valued partners such as Baylor moving to the Helix Park area, in reasonable proximity to Ben Taub.
+Although facilities there would not be contiguous, could some outpatient, administrative, or other functions move to convenient nearby, but not contiguous, locations, freeing up campus space?

 Taxpayers deserve, and Harris Health is required to provide, a careful, unbiased analysis of competing sites and options.